Fate of entanglement in quadratic Markovian dissipative systems: Introduction

-Here we develop a hydrodynamic framework for the logarithmic negativity between two intervals (see Fig.~\ref{fig:numdata} (a)) in generic quadratic fermionic and bosonic systems \emph{\`a la} Lindblad~\cite{petruccione2002the}.
+Here we develop a hydrodynamic framework for the logarithmic negativity between two intervals of equal length $\ell$ and placed at distance $d$ (see Fig.~\ref{fig:numdata} (a)) in generic \emph{quadratic} fermionic and bosonic systems \emph{\`a la} Lindblad~\cite{petruccione2002the}.
 Exact results in noninteracting systems proved to be crucial for understanding the absence of thermalization~\cite{calabrese2011quantum} in integrable systems, provided a valuable platform to test Generalized Hydrodynamics~\cite{alba2021generalized} ($GHD$), and pioneered the application of the quasiparticle picture~\cite{fagotti2008evolution}.
 Free systems also facilitate the exploration of dynamics beyond the quantum quench paradigm~\cite{prosen2011nonequilibrium}.
 Quadratic Lindblad dynamics are exactly solvable~\cite{prosen2008third}, enabling a comprehensive understanding of the dynamics of von Neumann and R\'enyi entropies~\cite{alba2021spreading,Carollo2022entdiss,Alba2022entdiss,alba2022noninteracting,alba2021unbounded,caceffo2023entanglement,starchl2022relaxation}.